Taciturny/Mental_Health_Convo/README.md

 ### Step 5: Monitoring
 We have to monitor our streamlit app
+You can watch the short clip of the monitoring app(https://drive.google.com/file/d/1PwFlH2nVBDL7SUkIGI8xUavKIRqwgwTc/view?usp=sharing).
+As you will see, he app, is quiet slow because we are using loaclhost and cpu for open soue models.

 ### Step 6: Deployment
 1. Create Accounts and Obtain API Keys